 - To develop better management practices (BMPs) and build capacity to reduce risks of disease outbreaks in catfish and tilapia aquaculture in Nigeria

-The project outputs are
+The activity outputs are

 - Risk factors for disease emergence, outbreaks and spread including seasonality issues with respect to environmental and climate change associated risks identified